 WHY IS COBA FAMOUS?

-A lakeside location, important variety of plant life and different species of animals helped Coba to become one of the most prominent ancient Maya sites.
-Five natural lagoons and numerous cenotes surrounded by jungle are a rare sight in the Yucatan, though they were very important for the need of the Maya community.
+A lakeside location, an essential variety of plant life, and different species of animals helped Coba to become one of the most prominent ancient Maya sites.
+Five natural lagoons and numerous cenotes surrounded by jungle are a rare sight in the Yucatan, though they were very significant for the need of the Maya community.

 There are endless trails to explore the Coba ruins.
 Start your Indiana Jones adventure with “the Coba group” attractions.
 A complex of structures located near the main entrance of the archaeological park is where the fun really begins.
 Here you can find the Iglesia (the church) as well as a ball court.

-A 20 metres tall temple is a place where religious ceremonies were held.
+Besides, a 20 metres tall temple is a place where the Maya people hold religious ceremonies.